EddyVerbruggen/SocialSharing-PhoneGap-Plugin/README.md

 ### PhoneGap Build

-SocialSharing works with PhoneGap build too.
+SocialSharing works with PhoneGap build too!
+Version 3.0 of this plugin is compatible with PhoneGap 3.0.0 and up.
+Use an older version of this plugin if you target PhoneGap < 3.0.0.

 You can implement the plugin with these simple steps.

 1\.
 Add the following xml to your `config.xml` to always use the latest version of this plugin:
 ```xml